Love In Tennis: What It Means and How to Use It

 - Deuce: tied at 3 points

-The term “all” is used to express when the score is even at one or two points, i.e., 15-all or 30-all.
+Players use the term “all” to express when the score is even at one or two points, i.e., 15-all or 30-all.

 When to Use Love Scoring

-It’s important to note that the term love is typically only used to express a score of zero within a game.
+Typically, players will use the term love to express a score of zero within a game.

 If you’re playing a set and you win the first three games, then it’s perfectly acceptable to call out a score of three to zero.
-On the other hand, calling out the score of three love is acceptable too.
+Calling out the score of three-love is acceptable too.